Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 The Pentons were deeply invovled in the creation of torque bombs that destroyed Suroch during the Pirate Wars.
 They live in the Arrowhead mansion in the Mafaton district, a place said to conceal a literal fortress beneath its glittering facade.
 Some even say that a secret rail line runs from it to a secure boathouse on the Canker near Banguest Bridge.
 No proof of this exists, but the story is widely believed.

+**Echomire**: Second to Kelltree in its docks, Echomire is gouged by fat square docks and reservoirs, huge culs-de-sacs of water that jut into the city, linked by deep channels to the river, thronging with ships.
+It is a savage, industrial zone.

 **Griss Twist**: For every industry, there must be dumping grounds.
 Griss Twist enjoyed a short-lived boom of small machinofacture decades ago - all noise, smells and profit.
 But it also became the site of massive riverside dumping - a first clandestine, then open - creating a new landscape of rubble, rubbish and industrial offal, cartloads and bargeloads in steady successions.
 Today the Griss Twist landscape is one of fenced-in mounds of broken machines, mining slag and organic offal.
 Hills, valleys and piles sorted by type and lagoons of liquid waste and chymical detritus find their home in Griss Twist.
 Most of the factories are long gone, but the dumps are eternal, and the winds from Iron Bay sometimes send a choking stench over the Tar into Petty Coil across the river.

 A few factories still work at half or quarter-time, sorting, smelting and sifting through the landscape of trash.
 However, the region is most notable for the growing presence within its dumps.
 Unbeknowst to all but a small congregation of heretic Godmech Cogs, a conglomarated intelligence of constructs is forming.
 Born of a slipped mechanism in a discarded engine, the *Construct Council* is a now a thinking network of sentient constructs, with each new assimilated construct growing its analytical power and knowledge of the city.
 It appears to its congregation as a behemoth of rubbish and decaying engines, but it speaks with a human avatar - a rotting body cabled to the Council and speaking with a strange, quivering voice.
 Day by day the Council grows, though it's ultimate aims are unknown to even its most devoted acolytes.

-**Gross Coil**: This district of soot and fumes is home to booming industry, factory-workers crowding in everyday via the Sink Line.
+**Gross Coil**: This district of soot and fumes is home to booming industry, the better-paid factory-workers in the city crowding in everyday via the Sink Line.
 It and Skulkford are sitting on layers of older buildings, which, for hundreds of years, have sunk into the mire.
-The sewers of Gross Coil therefore meld with ruined houses and warehouses.
+The sewers of Gross Coil therefore meld with ruined houses and warehouses; the once-human undergangs wage subterranean border-wars.
 Where these submerged buildings meet the River Tar, the city's Vodyanoi poor live in squalor.

 **Kelltree**: Between Rust Bridge and Barley Bride and served by its own rail spur from the Dexter Line, Kelltree is dominated by its large square docks.
 The channels are carved deep into the clay here to make new passageways for ships: primitive steamships, enormous sailing ships, and even submersibiles carved from great nautili shells.
 The district is an important workplace for many of the city's vodyanoi stevedores, who live nearby along the water in Lichford and Gross Coil, and along much of the Tar, but both vodyanoi and human laborers load and unload the cargos that arrive daily.